 4) In about mid-July each year, ACC will register students who confirm study permit approval.
 We will send you information about this at that time.
 You do not "choose" courses in the first year of your program, so we register all students in the same courses.

 5) Make travel arrangements to arrive before the last week of August for required International Orientation Week.
 (In 2018, you should arrive by Sunday, August 26 at the latest, as orientation begins on August 27.)
 See both of these links for required orientation for your program: Xplore ACC and International Orientation.

 6) Arrange a place to live in Brandon.
 For more information on housing, visit the housing page on this website.

-If you were attending an institution in Canada, be sure to bring the most up to date original, official transcript for our files.
+If you were attending an institution in Canada, bring or mail the most up to date original, official transcript for our files.
 This transcript would be the "final" transcript from that institution, NOT an "interim" or "in progress" transcript.

-Assiniboine cannot register you for classes or provide an enrollment letter until we confirm your original documents.
+Assiniboine cannot register you for classes or provide an enrollment letter until we verify your original documents.

 NOTE: Please contact us at firstname.lastname@example.org if for some reason you will not attend Assiniboine Community College, or if you are unsure whether you can arrive by the last week of August.